fin-steenbjerg-jyskebank-dk/demofx/README.md

 * How to automatically update the application when new versions are released
 * Some JavaFx facilities such as panes inside lists
 * Use of Java 11 http client and JsonB for backend communication
+* Use of OAuth/OIDC for authentication and authorization.
+Keycloak as OAuth server.
 * How to report issues from a client to be backend.
 An issue reports various information about the native client application such as version information, system properties/environment variables, screenshots, log files, etc.

 ## To come

 * Server Sent Events for pushing events to the native application
 * The backend services are implemented in Quarkus (lovely framework).
 I have not yet published these services but they will be made public.
-* Use of OAuth/OIDC for authentication and authorization.
-This will come soon with Keycloak as OAuth server.
 * Report exceptions back to the backend services.

 ## Contact